The Jetwing Parts List.

 Battery: This plane requires two 2S LIPO batteries in the wings and wired in series to create the 4S required.
 Link to what we used: Battery box dimensions are 36mm x 107mm x 21mm.

-servos: Two SG90 micro servos are required.
-See our link: Note that these are included in the optional kit.
+Servos: Two SG90 micro servos are required.
+Note that these are included in the optional kit.

 Screws: You will need a total of ten servo mounting screws. two are required for each servo, two for each battery bay lid, and two for the canopy.